 Invasive plants and insects are non-native, fast spreading species that put local plants and wildlife at risk.
 These species damage and kill native plants and trees, reducing available food sources and habitats for local insects, birds, and other animals.
 This causes a chain reaction in our eco-systems, with negative impacts on our environment, and ultimately, human health!

 You can help keep Hyattsville's parks, forests, and waterways clear by removing invasive species at home, or at one of our monthly park clean-up events.

 Monthly invasive plant removals in City parks take place the third Saturday of each month, from 10 a.m. - 2 p.m.
 Gloves and trash bags are provided.
 Dress appropriately for yard-work; long sleeves, pants, and closed-toe shoes are recommended.
 Please check the City Calendar for the location.
 RSVP to firstname.lastname@example.org to be alerted of weather-related cancellations.

-Coming soon - the City received a Stormwater Stewardship Grant to protect our tree canopy through the removal of invasive vines.
-Through a partnership with the Chesapeake Climate Action Network (CCAN) the City will be training tree stewards to assist in this process!
-Volunteer opportunities will be posted here when they become available.
-For questions about this program please contact email@example.com or (301) 985-5032.
+Hyattsville has received a Stormwater Stewardship Grant to protect our tree canopy through the removal of invasive vines.
+Through a partnership with the Chesapeake Climate Action Network (CCAN) the City is training volunteers in safe invasive vine removal techniques they can use at home or to assist their neighbors.
+Learn more and sign up for a training!